suntobright/vscode-sftp/README.md

 ### 1. Failed to create symbolic link on Windows

-Symbolic links are ignored on Windows when they are in a downloading folder, since Windows need Admin permisstion to create them.
+Symbolic links are ignored on Windows when in a downloading folder, since Windows need Admin permisstion to create them.

 See https://github.com/nodejs/node-v0.x-archive/issues/2274.